FeatureBaseDB/tools/imagine/README.md

   values.
 * `mutex`: The "mutex" field type, which is like a set, only it enforces that only one row is set per column.
-* `bsi`: The binary-representation field type, usable for range queries.
+* `int`: The binary-representation field type, usable for range queries.
 * `time`: The "time" field type, which is a set with additional optional timestamp information.

 All fields share some common parameters:

 * `zipfV`, `zipfS`: the V/S values used for a Zipf distribution of values.
 * `min`, `max`: Minimum and maximum values.
-For BSI fields, this is the value range; for set/mutex fields, it's the range of rows that will be potentially generated.
+For int fields, this is the value range; for set/mutex fields, it's the range of rows that will be potentially generated.
 * `sourceIndex`: An index to use for values; the value range will be the source index's column range.
 If source index has 100,000 columns, this is equivalent to "min: 0, max: 99999".
 * `density`: The field's base density of bits set.
-For a set, this density applies to each row independently; for a mutex or BSI field, it determines how many columns should have a value set.
+For a set, this density applies to each row independently; for a mutex or int field, it determines how many columns should have a value set.
 * `valueRule`: "linear" or "zipf".
 Exact interpretation varies by field type, but "linear" indicates that all rows should have the same density of